A New Crossover Algorithm for LP Inspired by the Spiral Dynamic of PDHG: Crossover Inspired by PDHG

-{Currently, all the OLS problems are solved independently from scratch.
-Note that the coefficient matrices of two adjacent OLS problems differ in only a few columns or rows; thus, further development on reusing the factorization (probably via low-rank updates) may largely enhance the efficiency of our crossover to the level of the classic simplex-based crossover.}
+Currently, all the OLS problems are solved independently from scratch.
+Note that the coefficient matrices of two adjacent OLS problems differ in only a few columns or rows; thus, further development on reusing the factorization (for example, via Givens rotations) may largely enhance the efficiency of our crossover to the level of the classic simplex-based crossover.

 \paragraph{Understanding solution structures between PDLP and IPMs.}

 This crossover scheme can be applied to solutions obtained by IPMs or PDLP.
 However, their structures differ as discussed below.

 IPMs find the analytical center of the optimal solution face, and the obtained solutions tend to be denser, while PDLP solutions are usually much sparser because of the projection operator.